 In 2001, after Williams’s new lawyer met with the victim’s father, the victim recanted her identification, saying that she had never seen the rapist’s face and that she picked Williams out of the photos because he was the only skinny dark-skinned man among them.

 Following an evidentiary hearing in February 2001, the trial court overturned Williams’s conviction.

-Williams would later receive a $750,000 settlement from the state of Ohio for his wrongful imprisonment.
+Williams later was awarded $750,000 in compensation by the state of Ohio for his wrongful imprisonment.